New Voices First Pamphlet Award winner

 We are on the bed counting upwards

-even if it’s the dreaded breaking of the earth
+even if it’s the dreaded breaking of the earth.

-I think about how we love to
+I think about how we love

-trace meaning down a word’s spine
+to trace meaning down a word’s spine,

-we chase pleasure down our bodies,
+as we chase pleasure down our bodies,

-No longer a direction but an emptiness
+Arriving, no longer a direction but a thing itself

 An intake of breath before lightning.